kyuhank/MackerelStateSpace/README.md

 ## Abstract

-In a state-space framework, temporal variations in fishery-dependent processes, such as selectivity and catchability, can be modeled as random effects.
-This makes state-space models (SSMs) powerful tools for data-limited assessments, especially when conventional CPUE standardization is inapplicable.
-However, the flexibility of this modeling approach can lead to challenges such as overfitting and parameter non-identifiability.
-To demonstrate and address these challenges, we developed a state-space length-based age-structured model, which we applied to the Korea chub mackerel (_Scomber japonicus_) stock as a case study.
-The model underwent rigorous scrutiny using various model checking methods to detect potential model mis-specification and non-identifiability under diverse scenarios.
-Our results demonstrated that incorporating temporal variations in fishery-dependent processes through random effects resolved model mis-specification, but excessive inclusion of random effects rendered the model sensitive to a small number of observations, even when the model was identifiable.
-For the non-identifiability issue, we employed a non-degenerate estimator, using a gamma distribution as a penalty for the standard deviation (SD) parameters of observation errors.
-This approach made the SD parameters identifiable and facilitated the simultaneous estimation of both process and observation error variances with minimal bias, known to be a challenging task in SSMs.
-These findings underscore the importance of model checking in SSMs and emphasize the need for careful consideration of overfitting and non-identifiability when developing such models for data-limited assessments.
-Additionally, novel assessment results for the mackerel stock were presented, and implications for future stock assessment and management were discussed.
+In a state-space framework, temporal variations in fishery-dependent processes can be modeled as random effects.
+This modeling approach makes state-space models (SSMs) powerful tools for data-limited assessments, especially when standardizing catch-per-unit-effort (CPUE) is inapplicable.
+However, the flexibility of this method may result in overfitting and non-identifiability issues.
+To demonstrate and address these challenges, we developed a state-space length-based age-structured model and applied it to the Korean chub mackerel (\textit{Scomber japonicus}) stock.
+Our research revealed that incorporating temporal variations in fishery-dependent processes can rectify model mis-specification but may compromise robustness, which can be diagnosed with a series of model checking processes.
+To tackle non-identifiability, we used a non-degenerate estimator, implementing a gamma distribution as a penalty for the standard deviation (SD) parameters of observation errors.
+This penalty function enabled the simultaneous estimation of both process and observation error variances with minimal bias, a notably challenging task in SSMs.
+These results highlight the importance of model checking and the effectiveness of the penalized approach in SSMs.
+Additionally, we discussed novel assessment outcomes for the mackerel stock.

 ## How to run the code